Darwin-River/Ex-Machinis/documents/website.md

 # Ex Machinis Web Design Manual
 Ex Machinis is an information intensive multiplayer sapace game.
-The game is played primarily by building and programming feets of autonomous spacecraft via email.
+The game is played primarily by building and programming fleets of autonomous spacecraft via email.
 These spacecraft are capable of accessing, acting, and reporting on the contents of an extensive in-game database.
 The database holds searchable information on planets, moons, commets, spacracft, resources, and markets.
 However, in addition to accessing this information via their spacecraft, players and visitors will be able to browse the game's data sets via a visually intuitive web interface.

 # Primary Objectives
 The Ex Machinis web interface is intended to address a number of important objectives with respect to gameplay.
 These functions include: